Erich Schutt: Life and works

 In 1966, at the conclusion of a three-year distance learning course of study, Schutt obtained a degree in Journalism at the specialist School of Journalism of the Association of GDR Journalists attached to the University of Leipzig, widely seen as the most prestigious university-level institution for training journalists in a country which attached great importance to "training" its journalists.
 He started drawing his pension in 1994, but for at least twenty-five years after that he still kept turning up with a camera.
-Exhibitors and admirers of his work can make their own selection from at least sixty-five years' worth of Erich Schutt's photographic output, carefully stored in his private collection of several thousand negatives, prints and enlargements.
-Frequently he has made himself available at exhibitions to guide visitors, communicate his enthusiasm and discuss his pictures.
+Exhibitors and admirers of his work can make their own selection from at least sixty-five years' worth of Schutt's photographic output, carefully stored in his private collection of several thousand negatives, prints, and enlargements.
+Frequently he made himself available at exhibitions to guide visitors, communicate his enthusiasm, and discuss his pictures.

 Schutt's choice of subject matter, while to some extent driven by the requirements of publishers and for that reason characteristic of many of East Germany's better known photographers, is unusually wide-ranging.
 Unsurprisingly, there is a focus on the mining industries and related energy production which featured prominently in the daily life of Lower Lusatia| (Niederlausitz, and to some extent still do.
 The Spree Forest features frequently.
 Reflecting his own family background, there is also an emphasis on various aspects of Sorbian and Wendish culture.
 Commentators note that during his career Schutt consciously tried to avoid photographing carefully staged "press photograph" scenes.
 Schutt's extensive photograph archive remains privately owned, but many of his pictures have also found their way into the German Federal Archives.
 Due to the approach taken by the management of the German Archives, those of Schutt's images included in the Federal Archives are far more likely to be accessible online than his other works, with the result that when it comes to subject matter the Schutt images accessed most easily online are not necessarily representative of Schutt's overall output.
 However, between 2016 and 2018 Schutt collaborated with the Deutsche Presse-Agentur to have approximately 1,500 images from his life's work digitally recorded and catalogued.